jorgekorgut/micro-aevol2/README.md

 make
 ```

-It will produced the executable pdc_mini_aevol.
+It will produced the executable pdc_micro_aevol.

 If CUDA toolkit is available on your system, you can build the software with GPU support